 Probate and Estate Planning Attorneys in Gresham

 Elder law is about making plans and choosing who will carry out your wishes.
 Each of us needs to plan ahead to protect our loved ones after we die.
 By leaving a Will, you leave formal instructions that direct your family or friends on how you wish to divide your property.
-Whether you need help with setting up your will or help to execute it in Probate, our attorney Nathan Begley can provide you with the assistance you need.
+Whether you need help with setting up your will or help executing it in Probate, our attorney Nathan Begley can provide you with the assistance you need.

 "Death is not the end.
 There remains the litigation over the estate."